0xVector/pathfinding/README.md

 ## How to run it
 You can either try to build it on your own with Maven, or wait.
-Soon, I'll make releases with pre-compiled `JARs`.
+Soon, I'll make releases with pre-compiled jars.

+To build with Maven, run `mvn clean package`.
+The jar file will be in the `target` directory.

-When you have the `.jar` file, just drop it in the `plugins` folder of your Paper server.
+When you have the jar file, just drop it in the `plugins` folder of your Paper server.

 ## Commands
-**/help:Pathfinding** - view in-game help with all the commands.
+**/help Pathfinding** - view in-game help with all the commands.

 ### Setting up
 **/setalgorithm** - set the algorithm used to pathfind.